AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

     **Note:** Replace <accountid\> with the UID of your Alibaba Cloud account.

-3. Grant the RAM user the least permissions that are required to access MaxComupte.
+3. Grant the RAM user the minimum permissions that are required to access MaxComupte.

     1. Run the following command to grant the RAM user the permissions on projects: